camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     ```
 - Purpose under which the personal data associated to API consumption will be processed.

-The operator OGW platform will:
+The operator's API exposure platform will:

 - Validate user identifier, map it to a telco identifier if applicable, e.g.: map IP to MSISDN.
 Set the OAuth sub to the unique user id in the operator (Step 2).

 - Check if a user consent is needed, which depends on the legal basis associated to the purpose (“legitimate interest”, “contract”, “consent”, etc).
-If needed, it will check in operator consent master if user consent was already given for that identifier and for the requested purpose(s) (Steps 3-4).
+If needed, it will check in the operator's consent master whether user consent has already been given for that identifier, the application client_id and the requested purpose (Steps 3-4).

 Then, two alternatives may occur.

 **Scenario 1**: User consent is not needed or consent is already granted (Step 5).
-OGW platform will directly return a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API invoker.
+API exposure platform will directly return a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API invoker.
 This is a unique identifier to identify the authentication request made by the invoker.

 **Scenario 2**: Consent is needed and is not granted by the user yet (Step 6)

 - A mechanism is triggered to capture user consent in the operator:

   - The operator triggers an out-of-band consent capture mechanism to interact with the user. **Operators can choose the consent capture mechanism that best suits their capabilities, preferences and needs**.
 This mechanism can be a push notification, an SMS, etc.
-  - In parallel, the OGW platform operator returns a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API invoker to indicate that the authentication request has been accepted and is going to be processed (Step 6).
+  - In parallel, the API exposure platform operator returns a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API invoker to indicate that the authentication request has been accepted and is going to be processed (Step 6).

 <br>